simagix/mongodb-sanity-check/load_test/README.md

 [TOC]

 ### 1. Download and Execute
-The script has pre-built for Linux, MacOS, and Windows environements.
+The script has pre-built for Linux, MacOS, and Windows environments.

 #### 1.1.
 On Linux
 - Download [mcheck-linux-x64](https://github.com/simagix/mongodb-sanity-check/blob/master/build/mcheck-linux-x64)